cunarist/map-literal/README.md

 const someObject = someMap.asObjectTree();
 ```

-If you already have any `Object` tree variable from somewhere else, you can convert it into `Map` tree with the same method.
+If you already have any `Object` tree variable from somewhere else such as API functions, you can convert it into `Map` tree with the same method.
 Opposite is also possible.

 ```typescript
 ...